elenabarry/elenabarry.github.io/README.md

 # Emoji Abuse Scores

-Inspired by the work of Novak et al. [1] who created the first emoji sentiment lexicon denoted as the [Emoji Sentiment Ranking](http://kt.ijs.si/data/Emoji_sentiment_ranking/) which provides sentiment scores of the 751 most frequently used emojis.
-I have created the first emoji abuse lexicon which provides abuse scores for 300 of the most frequently used emojis.
+Inspired by the work of Novak et al. [1] who created the first emoji sentiment lexicon denoted as the [Emoji Sentiment Ranking](http://kt.ijs.si/data/Emoji_sentiment_ranking/).
+I have created the first emoji abuse lexicon which provides abuse scores for the 300 most frequently used emojis.

 The full lexicon can be found here: https://elenabarry.github.io